tributech-solutions/tributech-docs/docs/provide_data/api/rest.md

 ### Use case examples

-_A few cases which should help to understand when to use which Api are explained following._
+_The following use cases should help to understand when to use which Api._

 #### Store values